cube-js/cube/README.md

 [![npm version](https://badge.fury.io/js/%40cubejs-client%2Fcore.svg)](https://badge.fury.io/js/%40cubejs-client%2Fcore)

-Cube.js is an open source modular framework to build analytical web applications.
+__Cube.js is an open source modular framework to build analytical web applications__.
 It is primarily used to build internal business intelligence tools or to add customer-facing analytics to an existing application.

 Unlike others, it is not a monolith application, but a set of modules, which does one thing well.
 Cube.js provides modules to run transformations and modeling in data warehouse, querying and caching, managing API gateway and building UI on top of that.